 Health Care Power of Attorney

-A living will is a document that allows you to designate preferences in an end-of-life situation: specifically, the wish to be taken off life support if two doctors agree that you are brain dead, or that death is imminent and you will not recover with further treatment.
-Generally, a living will has language similar to the following:
+A living will is a document that allows you to designate preferences in an end-of-life situation: specifically, the wish to be taken off life support if two doctors agree that you have totally lost higher brain function, or that death is imminent and you will not recover with further treatment.

 You can sign both a health care power of attorney and a living will, or you can choose only to sign a health care power of attorney.